Solomon Islands entry requirements for Uganda passport holders

 No transit visa needed

-Uganda passport holders transiting through Solomon Islands do not require a transit visa if staying airside and not passing through immigration.
+Ugandan passport holders transiting through Solomon Islands (Honiara) do not require a visa if staying airside and departing within 24 hours on the same or connecting flight.

 Airside transitAllowed up to 24h